reedmusic/reedmusic.github.io/induction/mt/index.md

 ---
 layout: wide
-title: Music Tech Induction 2024
+title: Music Tech Induction 2025
 ---

-# Tech Induction 2024
+# Music Tech Induction 2025

 We hope you enjoyed the Induction at SWCHS this year.
 Here is some extra information for getting started on the Music Technology course.